Gearing up for applying to medical school? You’re in the right place! Follow along to learn the course requirements for med school.

 Below, we have listed several commonly asked questions and answers to help you understand more about the prerequisite courses for medical school.

 Always spread out the difficulty of your courses.
 You don’t want to have a semester of just electives or mandatory courses.
 Finding the perfect balance is required to obtain good grades.

-The answer is no, medical schools don’t care which major you choose.
-Students can major in conscience disciplines.
-Medical schools are looking for candidates who are diverse and well rounded.
+The answer is no, and medical schools don’t care which major you choose.
+Students can major in non-science disciplines.
+Medical schools are looking for candidates who are diverse and well-rounded.
 Take the major that interests you the most.

 Whether or not you need to take calculus for med school depends on your individual target schools requirements.
 That said, taking calculus can help you prepare for med school and it may be the safest bet to take it.

 Yes, many medical schools require biochemistry as a prerequisite course.
 That said, not all med schools have a biochem requirement, so make sure to double check the requirements of your target schools before planning your course schedule.

 Many med school applicants ask, “Do medical schools require physics?” and the answer is usually yes.
 However, several schools in the United States don’t require physics, so ensure you research what classes you need to complete for med school.

 The classes needed for medical school vary between programs, so do your research and find your preferred institution’s specific requirements.
 That said, biology, chemistry, physics, math, and english are almost always required.

 Follow your passion and choose courses that you’re most likely to succeed in.
 We understand that all the requirements you need to get into medical school can be daunting.
 The most important thing to remember is to keep your GPA as high as possible.
 Your main focus should be on your academics — everything else should come after.